ralfspoeth/json/README.md

 the facade of the parser.
 We finally managed to use mutable builders throughout the parsing phase and to return immutable instances in the end.

+## Current Status

+The current version 1.1.5 is mature and stable and will not be changed with respect to the hierarchy of classes and interfaces in package `io.github.ralfspoeth.json` and the parser implemented through `JsonReader` in package `io.github.ralfspoeth.json.io`; the `JsonWriter` serializer class in the same package has not been battle-tested thus far but satisfies our needs.

+The `Path` API in package `io.github.ralfspoeth.json.query` is experimental; the same is true for the non-trivial parts of the static methods of `StandardConversions` in package `io.github.ralfspoeth.json.conv`, most notably the `as(Class, Element)` method is very immature.

 ## Getting Started